RASantos92/OpenHouseMD/openHouseLecture.md

 - After that we have time to put what we learned into practice.
 We brakout into rooms, we do group activities together.
 - Then there is a break at 12. after that it is more of an open lab. where we work on assignment for the day.
 - Then in the afternoon around 2 we have our afternoon session, maby a demo where were diving deeper in what we learned in the morning.
-- were constantly coding and solving problem. and the cool this is you dont have to do it by yourself. we will be in a room with all your other co-hort mates.
+- were constantly coding and solving problem. and the cool thing is you dont have to do it by yourself. we will be in a room with all your other co-hort mates.
 - Then at 5 offical support ends there.
 But that does not mean its over for you all.
 You want to use all the time you can to stay on pace with this accelerated program.
 - now we know what we are learning. lets take a look at how.
 In the next slide you will see our text book.